Savvythelegend/PGDocs/docs/storage.md

 $ kubectl delete pvc/cluster-example-3 pod/cluster-example-3
 ```

-!!!
-Important
+:::important
 If you created a dedicated WAL volume, both PVCs must be deleted during
     this process.
 The same procedure applies if you want to regenerate the WAL
     volume PVC.
 You can do this by also disabling `resizeInUseVolumes` for the
     `.spec.walStorage` section.